- No Suggestions

 Kensington takes pride in making our comprehensive installation guides easy to follow with simple illustrations and step-by-step instructions.
 This guide will walk you through setup and help you get to know your new docking station.

 A: Users have long wanted desktop-level performance from a mobile computer.
-Thunderbolt was developed to create new user experiences by simultaneously supporting the fastest data and most video bandwidth available on a single cable, together with supplying power.
+Thunderbolt was developed to create new user experiences by simultaneously supporting the fastest data and most video bandwidth available on a single cable, while also supplying power.

 A: Yes, Thunderbolt 3 ports are fully compatible with USB devices and cables.